Skip to main content

 Elements and Defenses to Honest Services Fraud

-To be guilty of violating the honest services fraud statute you must owe a duty of honest service to someone and have deprived that person or entity of the duty owed by accepting a bribe or kickback from another person.
+To be guilty of violating the honest services fraud statute, you must owe a duty of honest service to someone and have deprived that person or entity of the duty owed by accepting a bribe or kickback from another person.

 Penalties for Honest Services Fraud

-The federal fraud by mail or wire statutes, of which the honest services fraud statute is a part, provide for a fine or a maximum prison sentence up to 20 years, or both.
-This prison sentence can be for each individual instance of mail or wire fraud, specifically each letter, each telephone call, and each email.
+The federal fraud by mail or wire statutes, of which the honest services fraud statute is a part, provide for a fine or a maximum prison sentence of up to 20 years, or both.
+This prison sentence can be for each instance of mail or wire fraud, specifically each letter, each telephone call, and each email.
 Conceivably, prison sentences could total up to well over 100 years.

 Seek Legal Advice If You've Been Charged with Honest Services Fraud